MustafaAlneami/CARMART/README.md

 # 🚗 CarMart Flutter App

-Welcome to **CarMart** – a modern, cross-platform car marketplace app built with Flutter and Firebase!
+Welcome to **CarMart** – a simple cross-platform car marketplace app built with Flutter and Firebase!

----

 ## ✨ Features